chiprip7/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 Unfortunately, the stowed exception message is the *only* information provided about the error, which makes it difficult or, more often, outright impossible to debug.
-This spec describes a new API on the `DebugSettings` API developers can use to access more detailed information about the resource reference lookup failure.
+This spec describes a new API on the `DebugSettings` class that developers can use to access more detailed information about the resource reference lookup failure.

 # API Pages